top of page

 There are close to 50 parking lots and garages in the downtown area, all within walking distance of the XL Center.
 If you want to plan ahead, the Wolf Pack’s website has a link to the downtown map here.
 In addition to these paid spots, on-street parking is readily available around the XL Center.
 Meters shut off at 6PM.

 Once inside the XL Center, fans will enter into a spacious lobby.
 This area was once part of Civic Center Mall, but is mostly empty space now.
 The Wolf Pack ticket office is located here, as well as access to the attached parking garage and the Coliseum Club on the second level.
-There is a nice display in this area featuring jerseys from every high school hockey program in Connecticut, as well as a display featuring photos from Hartford’s hockey history.
+The Wolf Pack operate their main souvenir stand here.

 All seats in the Veterans Memorial Coliseum consist of folding stadium chairs.
 The seating bowl at the XL Center is very steeply pitched, ensuring great sight lines no matter where you sit.
 Tickets in the upper levels are not sold, meaning that even when a big crowd is in attendance much of the arena is still empty.

 Despite numerous renovations over the years, the Veterans Memorial Coliseum maintains its cramped and narrow concourses.
 Luckily, since the typical Wolf Pack crowd only fills a fraction of the XL Center, getting around is usually not too difficult.
-When lines form at the concession and merchandise stands it can make passage tough.
-Rest rooms are clean and spacious enough for the typical Wolf Pack crowd, but lines do form during intermission.
+Restrooms are smallish, but are clean and adequate for the typical Wolf Pack crowd.
+Lines do form during intermission.
 Plan your trips wisely, particularly if there’s a big crowd in attendance.

 Return on Investment 4

-Tickets to Wolf Pack games are fairly affordable, and split into three levels.
-End zone seats cost $20, attacking zone tickets cost $25 and center ice tickets $30.
+Tickets to Wolf Pack games are split into three levels.
+End Zone seats cost $25, attacking zone tickets cost $30 and center ice tickets $35.
 Youth tickets are discounted by ten dollars across the board.
-Premium seats right on the glass cost $45.
+Premium seats right on the glass cost $55.
+The Wolf Pack offer several ticket packages to help defray costs.

 If you like banners, you will love the XL Center.
-Banners honoring the University of Connecticut basketball champion teams (9 women’s, 4 men’s) hang from rafters on one end of the arena.
-Not to be outdone, there are banners honoring the Wolf Pack, including their 1999-2000 American Hockey League championship.
-Throw in banners for every Hockey East team and American Athletic Conference Basketball team, as well as banners honoring basketball Hall of Famers Jim Calhoun and Gino Auriemma, and you have a lot to look at in Hartford.
+Banners honoring the University of Connecticut basketball champion teams, including the men’s 2023 National title, hang from rafters on one end of the arena.
+Not to be outdone, the Wolf Pack hang their 2000 Calder Cup and division title banners.
+Banners honoring basketball Hall of Famers Jim Calhoun and Gino Auriemma hang in XL Center corners.

 Final Thoughts